virtualansoftware/tutorials/docs/README.md

 # Virtualan

-Virtualan Software is Product development company that help solves customer problem cost effictive way with unique approach.
+Virtualan Software is a Product development company that helps to solve customer problem in a cost effictive way with unique approach.

 ## Products